jkniest/hue-it-documentation/docs/lights/README.md

 ## Get Information

-Other than controling your lights you can also get some basic information about them.
+Other than controlling your lights you can also get some basic information about them.

 ```php
 // You can get the name of the light